 The Ubers, AirB&Bs and Amazons of this world are profoundly challenging the way organisations are structured and operate, and this includes their physical presence too.
 These are some of the comments I hear: “we’ll have to seriously consider if we need offices and retail outlets and if we do, they will need to be different”; “I see a time when everyone works at home – even if they work in manufacturing they will operate machines remotely”; “we will have to re-engineer our business processes or we are dead”; “we are struggling to cope with the level of personalised contact people now demand”, and “I’m worried about how we can build a new corporate culture to deal with all this change”.

-Disruption and especially the challenges of AI and the need to change ways of working as new demands are put on organisations, whether they be public, private or not for profit, are huge.
-Combine this with globalisation, the imperative to equip workforces for constant change and the pace of change means that the 4th industrial revolution is truly that – a revolution.
+Disruption caused by the new ‘platform’ businesses and the challenges of AI means new demands are being put on organisations, whether they be public, private or not for profit.
+Combine this with the threats of climate change and pandemics, the imperative to equip workforces for constant change and the pace of change means that the 4th industrial revolution is truly that – a revolution.

 Boards do not have the monopoly of knowledge and even if they did, they need to work in different ways if their organisations are going to be sustainable.
 For decades senior managers have said “our biggest asset is our employees”, but I’ve not been convinced they meant it.
 Now they do, because it is obviously true.
 Employees are the brand in person; their everyday actions are the brand and their ability to communicate what they think and feel to the world is incredibly powerful.